D-sorbitol dehydrogenase (acceptor)

-Thus, the two substrates of this enzyme are D-sorbitol and acceptor, whereas its two products are L-sorbose and reduced acceptor.
+The two substrates of this enzyme are D-sorbitol and an electron acceptor.
+Its products are L-sorbose (shown in open-chain keto form) and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is D-sorbitol:acceptor 1-oxidoreductase.
 This enzyme is also called D-sorbitol:(acceptor) 1-oxidoreductase.
 This enzyme participates in fructose and mannose metabolism.
 It employs one cofactor, FAD.